Skyhawk172/C172/README.md

 ## Output

 The script outputs a variety of information based on the inputs from the user.
+In particular, the script will the airports' elevation, latest METAR weather, and derived pressure and density altitudes, along with performance quantities such as:

+* takeoff distances;
+* landing distances;
+* climb rate, time, distance, and fuel usage;
+* cruise %MCP, KTAS, GPH, and wind corrections;
+* fuel requirements.

+Here is an example of the sections output by the script:

 #### Departure

-For example:

 DEPARTURE KMTN (21 ft):
 101345Z 00000KT 1SM BR SKC 06/06 A3003